Open-Argon/Chloride/src/translator/bytecode_spec.md

 ## OP_CALL

-call a function with args
+call the function at the head of the call instance stack, then pops it off the stack.

 ## OP_SOURCE_LOCATION